 In terms of where to roll over your 401(k), you have three major options.
 You can roll your 401(k) account into an IRA account at:

 - A discount brokerage firm, or

 Rolling a 401(k) into an IRA account with a mutual fund company can be a good choice.
 As long as you make sure to choose a fund company that has low-cost funds, low (or no) administrative fees for IRAs, and a broad enough selection of funds to build a diversified portfolio, you should do just fine.
 For example, Vanguard and Fidelity have excellent index funds and would be great places to roll over a 401(k).

 Your second option is to roll your 401(k) account into an IRA account at a discount brokerage firm, such as Charles Schwab.
 Due to the proliferation of exchange-traded funds (ETFs), you can now quickly and easily create a low-cost, diversified portfolio at any discount brokerage firm.

 Option #3 — using a “full service” brokerage firm — is one I’d generally recommend against.
 At these companies, financial advisors will usually try to sell you a portfolio of funds with front-end commissions (a needless cost) or an advisory account with unnecessarily high ongoing fees.

 - In most cases, it’s beneficial to roll your 401(k) into an IRA after leaving your job.
 Doing so will give you access to better investment options and will likely reduce your administrative costs as well.

-- If you left your job at age 55 or older, and you plan to retire prior to age 59½, you may want to postpone rolling over your 401(k) until you reach age 59½.
+- If you left your job at age 55 or older (or in the year in which you turn age 55), and you plan to retire prior to age 59½, you may want to postpone rolling over your 401(k) until you reach age 59½.